makhloufledmi/makhloufledmi.github.io/_pages/research.md

 #### Current projects

-- In collaboration with Mathilde Pacault (Centre Hospitalier Régionale Universitaire, Brest), Camille Verebi (Hôpital Cochin, Paris), Romain Daveau (AP-HP) Juliette Nectoux (Hôpital Cochin, Paris), we are working on Sequential Probability Ratio Tests for applications to non-invasive prenatal diagnosis (NIPD).
+- In collaboration with Mathilde Pacault (Centre Hospitalier Régionale Universitaire, Brest), Camille Verebi (Hôpital Cochin, Paris), Romain Daveau (AP-HP) Juliette Nectoux (Hôpital Cochin, Paris), we are working on Sequential Probability Ratio Tests with applications to non-invasive prenatal diagnosis (NIPD).

 - As part of the PhD works of Camille Champion, I am also interested in sparse robust spectral clustering techniques for clustering large perturbed graphs.